ganand2021/BlockPenn-Python/README.md

 This code is designed for the V2 of the SensorBoard.

 ### Environment setup
+This part covers how to set up the environment.

 #### Setting up the environment (Manual)
 This is only needed if you didn't run the script to set up the environment.
 General: